 The Naked Civil Servant (1975)

 Sasquatch Odyssey: The Hunt for Bigfoot (1999) dir.
 Peter von Puttkamer

 This documentary brings together four veteran Bigfoot trackers—“The Four Horsemen of the Sasquatch”—who were featured repeatedly in Bigfoot documentaries in the 1970s.
-These are the kind of dueling experts that make any docu worthwhile.
+These are the kind of dueling experts that make any documentary worthwhile.
 They disagree about everything, including whether the Sasquatch is animal or human.
 The surly one, Rene “Let’s find the damn thing first” Dahinden, is a hoot.
 He even starred in a beer ad with a Bigfoot theme.
 A young special effects pro examines the only existing Bigfoot footage, from 1967.
 Also includes fun clips from Trog (1970) and The Capture of Bigfoot (1979).
 This documentary’s trump card is that it focuses on the believers and their beliefs instead of trying to convince us to believe.
 On DVD, 70 minutes.
-Currently available through Netflix.